Intensive Learning

 ✔ Focus: The goal isn't just to pass the test, but to become a safe, confident, proactive driver.

-If you're looking for a focused, realistic learning plan — whether weekly, intensive, or a blend of both — I'm always happy to talk through what's achievable based on your experience, goals, and preferred learning style when you come for your first lesson.
-There's no pressure to book again or commit to an intensive if it doesn't feel like the right fit.
+If you're looking for a focused, realistic learning plan — whether weekly, intensive, or a blend of both — I recommend starting with a separate first lesson.
+This gives us a chance to assess your current experience and skills, talk through your goals and preferred learning style, and work out what might realistically suit you going forward.
+There's no pressure to book again or commit to an intensive afterwards if it doesn't feel like the right fit.